RLP-199-17 in its

 Barere as pictured in a "MUSIC FOR MILLIONS" listing on

-the back of a Remington Record.
+the back of an early Remington Record.

-Picture edited and restored by R.A.B., taken from the back of Remington
+Picture edited and restored by R.A.B., taken from

-Remington R-199-35
+R-199-35

 is another memorial album with Don Juan Fantasy (Mozart-Liszt), Etude